discourse-lab/DisCoDict/README.md

 # DisCoDict
-A Lexicon of Dutch discourse connectives
+A Dictionary of Dutch Discourse Connectives

 ## License

-The DisCoDict lexicon of Dutch discourse connectives is released under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+The DisCoDict dictionary of Dutch discourse connectives is released under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 You can find a human-readable summary of the licence agreement here: